Aalto5G/RealmGateway/DOCUMENTATION.md

 Processing pipeline for incoming DNS packets from LAN at the filtering-bridge:
 * Jump to LanBlacklist chain.
-* Jump to LanCESLimit chain.
+* Jump to LanGlobalLimit chain.

 ### Protecting HTTP Proxy

 ### Protecting from TCP SYN Spoofed Attacks